Steph Cunningham: Reception

 Stenson received several award nominations for her portrayal of Steph.
 She was nominated in the "Best Comedy Performance" category at the 2005 and 2006 British Soap Awards, and for "Best Dramatic Performance" in 2009.
 She received a long-list nomination for the "Best Actress" accolade at the 2005 National Television Awards.
 In 2008, Stenson was nominated for the "Sexiest Female" Inside Soap Award, which she found flattering.
 A further nomination in the same category followed in 2010, accompanied by nominations for "Best Actress", and "Best Dramatic Performance" for Steph learning she had cancer.
 The character was selected as one of the "top 100 British soap characters" by industry experts for a poll to be run by What's on TV, with readers able to vote for their favourite character to discover "Who is Soap's greatest Legend?"
+Steph and Max were voted as the show's "Favourite Couple" at the 2007 Hollyoaks Awards.

 Following her departure, her co-stars commented favourably on the actress and character, with Jorgie Porter deeming her an "ultimate original", Gemma Merna stating that she "was Hollyoaks", and Ricky Whittle admitting that he cried during the airing of her final scenes.
 Television and entertainment website Holy Soap did not see Steph's fire death coming, calling her actions brave and her ten-year duration "mammoth".
 They described her most memorable moment as telling Niall she did not love him and then watching him commit suicide.
 Inside Soap said if there was an award for "the unluckiest character in soap", Steph would certainly win.
 In his column for The Guardian, television critic Jim Shelley stated that it was time for Steph to go, having "suffered enough" during her tenure.
 Humorously recapping her ten years in Hollyoaks, Shelley wrote: